-The College of Public Health and Health Professions was granted nearly \$32 million in external funding this past year.
+The College of Public Health and Health Professions was granted over \$44 million in external funding in fiscal year 2020.

-The Department of Epidemiology is home to the Southern HIV and Alcohol Research Consortium (SHARC) Center for Translational HIV Research.
+The Department of Epidemiology is home to the Southern HIV and Alcohol Research Consortium (SHARC) Center for Translational HIV Research and the Center for Genetic Epidemiology and Bioinformatics (GeneBio).
 The College of Public Health and Health Professions is home to additional centers, which can be found on the PHHP website.